Raptremrum/ZQuery/README.md

 `Z` can be called the same way as JQuery's `$` function, with a single string parameter of one of the following:

 1. A string representing a valid CSS selector, this will select all matching elements
-1. A HTML tag surounded in `<>`, this will create a new element
+1. A HTML tag surrounded in `<>`, this will create a new element

 After selecting something, it uses regular JavaScript DOM manipulation, but everything is a function and it allows function chaining.
-In addition, when there are multiple matched results, any manipulation get's applied to every result.
+In addition, when there are multiple matched results, any manipulation gets applied to every result.

 A notable difference from JQuery is that when a value is read from some matched results, ZQuery returns an array of values for each matched element, rather than just the first one.